schollz/cowyodel/README.md

 uploaded to 2-adoring-thompson
 ```

-The uploads are fully compatible with [cowyo](https://cowyo.com), so you can reach them at `cowyo.com/2-adoring-thompson` to view/edit.
-There are also options to keep the name of the file, see Advanced Usage.
+The uploads are fully compatible with [cowyo](https://cowyo.com), so you can reach them at the specified name (e.g.  `cowyo.com/2-adoring-thompson` in above example) to view/edit.
+You can also specify your own name using `-name`, see Advanced Usage below.

 ### Download the document